alexong7/Intro-AI-CS472/Lab1/README.md

 - `h2`
 - `h3`

-An example of running the application:
+# Examples of running the application:

 ### Run all puzzles in a directory against bfs
 `python3 main.py --fPath Part2 --alg bfs`